mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

 ## Analyzing your Islandora 7 Solr index

 In order to use the configuration options outlined above, you will need to know what fields are in your Islandora 7 Solr index.
-Not all Islandoras are indexed in the same way, and since most Solr field names are derived from MODS or other XML datastream element names, there can be a lot of variability across in Solr fieldnames across Islandora 7 instances.
+Not all Islandoras are indexed in the same way, and since most Solr field names are derived from MODS or other XML datastream element names, there can be a lot of variability in Solr fieldnames across Islandora 7 instances.

 Two ways you can see the specific fields in your Solr index are 1) using the Islandora Metadata Extras module, and 2) issuing raw requests to your Islandora 7's Solr, both to get Solr content for sample objects and to get a list of all fields in your index.

 ### Using the Islandora Metadata Extras module

 The [Islandora Metadata Extras module](https://github.com/bondjimbond/islandora_metadata_extras) provides a "Solr Metadata" tab in each object's Manage menu that shows the raw Solr document for the object.
 The Solr field names and the values for the current object are easy to identify.
-Here are two screenshots showing the top section of the output and a sample from the middle of the output:
+Here are two screenshots showing the top section of the output and a sample from the middle of the output (broken into top and middle excerpts for illustration purposes here since the entire Solr document is very long):

 Top: